-Before Prince started at the Elaine Clark Center in November 2020, he attended a typical day care center.
-However, the teachers weren’t always equipped to meet his needs as a student on the autism spectrum.
-In a large classroom, his mom Talena felt he didn’t get the one-on-one instruction, which ensured he participated in activities and could learn and develop as he needed.
+Before Prince started at the Elaine Clark Center in Winter 2020, he attended a typical day care center.
+However, the teachers weren’t always equipped to meet his needs as a student with autism.
+In a large classroom, his mom Talena felt he didn’t get the one-on-one instruction needed to ensure he participated in activities and could learn and develop.

 Talena relied on Babies Can’t Wait to help her find new childcare options, and Prince’s case worker told her about ECC.
 Talena was happy to find smaller class sizes and passionate teachers who love what they do.
 Through photos and videos they send, she sees that even though he can be “in his own world,” his teachers always make sure he completes activities when he is ready.